jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 :::warning
-Some Chromium-based browsers on Linux will attempt client-side HDR to SDR tonemapping.
+Some Chromium-based browsers on Linux will attempt client-side HDR to SDR tone-mapping.
 This generally looks very bad.
 There is no server-side involvement when this occurs.
 :::